ckergal/BLIMP/README.md

 ## Installation

-See `basenji` tutorial for the general installation:  <https://github.com/calico/basenji#installation>
+See `basenji` tutorial for the general installation, dataset creation and model training:  <https://github.com/calico/basenji#installation>

-For specific scripts used to create dog dataset, train the model and predict impacting mutations :
+For specific scripts used to predict impacting mutations :

 ```bash